Cape Feare: Production

 Even though the episode aired during the beginning of the fifth season, it was produced by the fourth season's crew.
 A large part of the original crew left the show after season four.
 This led to the addition of several scenes that normally would not have been considered because the departing crew's mentality was, "what are they going to do, get us fired?"
 Although most of the episode was completed by the staff of season four, the end was rewritten by the team of season five.

-Wallace Wolodarsky had seen the 1991 version of Cape Fear and pitched the idea of spoofing the film.
-Jon Vitti was then assigned to write a parody of the original Cape Fear film from 1962 as well as the remake (both films are based on the 1957 novel by John D. MacDonald, entitled The Executioners).
+Wallace Wolodarsky had seen the 1991 version of Cape Fear directed by Martin Scorsese, and pitched the idea of spoofing the film.
+Jon Vitti was then assigned to write a parody of the original Cape Fear film directed by J. Lee Thompson from 1962 as well as the Scorsese-directed remake (both films are based on the 1957 novel by John D. MacDonald, entitled The Executioners).
 Instead of using the spoof as only a part of the episode, which could have contained a B-story, the entire episode was devoted to this parody.
 Sideshow Bob was cast as the villain, and Bart became the main victim.
 The episode followed the same basic plot outline as the films and used elements from the original film's score by Bernard Herrmann (which was also used in the 1991 version).
 The theme was so popular that after this episode, it became Sideshow Bob's theme, usually played in the darkest Bob moments.
 This episode marked the first time a Sideshow Bob episode was not a mystery.

-Difficulties were getting this episode up to the minimum length of an episode, and many scenes were added in post-production.
-The episode starts with a repeat of a couch gag that was first used in the episode "Lisa's First Word", which is considerably longer than the typical couch gag.
+Difficulties were encountered with getting the episode to the minimum length, and many scenes were added in post-production.
+The episode starts with a repeat of a couch gag that was first used in the season four episode "Lisa's First Word" (1992), which is considerably longer than the typical couch gag.
 The crew added an Itchy & Scratchy cartoon, and a few red herrings as to who was trying to kill Bart.
 Even with all these additions, the episode still ran short of time.
 This led to creating the rake sequence, which became a memorable moment of the episode, and the entire series.
 Originally, Sideshow Bob was supposed to step on only one rake after he stepped out from the underside of the Simpson family's car, but this was changed to nine rakes in a row.
 According to executive producer Al Jean, the idea was to make the scene funny, then drag the joke out so that it is no longer funny, and then drag it out even longer to make it funny again.